-Perfect for numbers and names!!
+Etched Glass – Perfect for numbers and names!!

 Gradient Sandblast Shading

 In more detail – A decorative design, a repeating pattern or even numbers and words are designed on computer software for each individual job.
-Once the layout has been created around the customers glass size, the design is then sent from the computer to a computer mask cutter to automatically cut out the chosen artwork.
-The design is then carved into a sheet of vinyl which is the laid over the whole area of the glass.
+Once the bespoke layout has been created, the design is then sent from the computer to a mask cutting machine.
+The design is then carved into a temporary mask which is then laid over the whole area of the glass.